Nearly half the population of Bangladesh is denied equal rights due to exclusion, violence and discrimination.

 Strengthening women-led community based organisations to uphold voices and realise their rights.

 Strengthening local governance

 Promoting pro-poor, responsive and accountable governance through a community-led development approach.

 Increasing access to information

-Creating sustainable impact as institutions become more accountable and pro poor through ensuring access of community people to information.
+Creating sustainable impact as institutions become more accountable and pro-poor through ensuring access of the community to information.